 Gardening Tips For Alzheimer’s Caregivers

-While gardening may seem like a basic activity, there are a few things caregivers can do to ensure a horticultural therapy session is a pleasant experience.
+While gardening may seem like a basic activity, there are a few things dementia caregivers can do to ensure a horticultural therapy session is a pleasant experience.

 - Create a garden in the shape of a figure eight, as dead end gardens can cause confusion.

 - Ensure all plants are non-toxic.

 - Build raised beds so that gardening is more accessible and enjoyable.

 - Garden early in the morning to avoid the hottest times of the day.

 - Provide adequate sunscreen and a hat to protect your loved one from the sun.

 - Avoid giving someone with dementia any sharp gardening tools.

 Tips & Insights: Ways to Respond to a Dementia Patient Who is Refusing Care